 While sales and FP&A use their dashboards to look ahead, accounting is tracking many of the same metrics to look backwards.
 And even though you have an executive dashboard that tries to bring the two together, you still aren’t basing business decisions on real-time insight into your financial numbers.

 The answer isn’t to add more financial dashboards to fill the gaps.
-It’s to give finance a better way to pull data from its many sources and distill the numbers in a way that the entire business can understand.
+It’s to give finance purpose-built business intelligence a better way to pull data from its many sources and distill the numbers in a way that the entire business can understand.
 Your dashboards can’t just present numbers on a screen—they need to highlight the story and insights behind the numbers to enable more strategic, real-time decision-making.